 CHARLOTTE, N.C. — North Carolina will soon be the home of two more electric vehicle battery factories.
-Toyota and Vinfast both announced multi-million-dollar facilities to create new technology to meet the growing demand for electric and hybrid vehicles.
-Many people have questions and concerns about the batteries, like do they have a higher chance of catching on fire?
+Toyota and Vinfast both announced multi-million-dollar facilities to create new technology.
+This is to meet the growing demand for electric and hybrid vehicles.
+Many people have questions and concerns about the batteries.
+For example, do they have a higher chance of catching on fire?
 We’re going to tackle one of them right now.

 THE QUESTION